Skip to the main content.

 We are currently doing a lot of work with the Tseycum First Nation on a Cultural Monitoring Program.
 Every time there is an excavation on an area of the airport that we consider to be virgin territory there are employment opportunities for Tseycum members to monitor the work watching for potential cultural finds.

-Another project we have recently completed was enhancing a creek adjacent to a federal landfill site and was impacting the waterway.
+Another project we have recently completed was enhancing a creek adjacent to a federal landfill site that was impacting the waterway.
 This creek is known as TenTen Creek and the water flows out to Patricia Bay.
-Sedimentation from upstream on airport lands from the dump site contributed to damage of aquatic life such as clams in Pat Bay, thereby cutting off that source of traditional food.
+Sedimentation from upstream on airport lands from the dump site contributed to damage to aquatic life such as clams in Pat Bay, thereby cutting off that source of traditional food.

 James provided a short video for an idea of the magnitude of the pollution and associated environmental issues on the TenTen Creek project.